top of page

 It's about Beauty.

-My earliest flower memory is our neighbor handing me a floppy white garden rose about over the chain link fence between our houses.
-The scent was incredible and there was bright sunlight reflecting off of every surface.
-I can still picture the warm copper color of the anthers.
+My earliest flower memory is our neighbor handing me a floppy, fragrant garden rose over the fence.
+There was bright sunlight reflecting off every surface and I can still see the warm copper color of the anthers.

 Years later, after studying architecture at UVA, I worked in residential design-build but always had at least a small garden that served as a reprieve from the computer, sawdust, and nail guns.

-I discovered my passion for floral design helping my mother-in-law on some family weddings and honed my skills as a freelancer.
-I quickly discovered an overlap from my other design training: scale, form, texture, movement, and color.
-I adored the ephemeral, circular nature of it: going from vision to manifestation to compost in a matter of weeks compared to the lengthy process of building design!
+I discovered my passion for floral design helping my mother-in-law with some family weddings and honed my skills as a freelancer.
+I quickly discovered an overlap from architectural design: scale, form, texture, movement, and color.
+I adored the ephemeral, circular nature of it: going from vision to manifestation to compost and back to the earth.

-I started FLORA in 2023 in an effort to find a more fulfilling and less toxic occupation than renovating old houses.
+I started FLORA in 2023 as a more fulfilling and less toxic occupation than renovating old houses.
 It's still a lot of work but oh. so. beautiful.
-Whether it's a bouquet or event design, I would love to share this passion with you.
+Whether it's a bouquet or event design, I would love to share this passion with you!

 Hi!
 I'm Hope.